FriendsOfCake/crud/README.md

 ```

 ## Configuration

-We only use routes without prefix, "admin_" is also supported by default
+We only use routes without prefix in these examples, but the Crud component works with any prefixes you may have.
+It just requires some additional configuration.

 In the code example above, we pass in an actions array with all the controller actions we wish the Crud component to handle - you can easily omit some of the actions

 ```php